compio-rs/compio/CONTRIBUTING.md

 ## Contribute with issue

 If you find a bug or have a feature request, please [open an issue](https://github.com/compio-rs/compio/issues/new/choose) with detailed description.
-Issues that are lack of informaton or destructive will be requested for more information or closed.
+Issues that are lack of information or destructive will be requested for more information or closed.

 It's also helpful if you can provide the following information: